 Borrowings under the New Credit Facilities bear interest at a rate equal to an applicable margin plus, at the Company's option, either (a) LIBOR or (b) a base rate (which is usually equal to the prime rate).
-The applicable margin for borrowings is (i) under the term loan facility, 2.75% with respect to LIBOR borrowings and 1.75% with respect to base-rate borrowings and (ii) as of February 1, 2008, under the assetbased revolving credit facility (except in the last out tranche described above), 1.50% with respect to LIBOR borrowings and 0.50% with respect to base-rate borrowings and for any last out borrowings, 2.25% with respect to LIBOR borrowings and 1.25% with respect to base-rate borrowings.
-The applicable margins for borrowings under the asset-based revolving credit facility (except in the case of last out borrowings) are subject to adjustment each quarter based on average daily excess availability under the asset-based revolving credit facility.
+The applicable margin for borrowings is (i) under the term loan facility, 2.75% with respect to LIBOR borrowings and 1.75% with respect to base-rate borrowings and (ii) as of February 1, 2008, under the asset-based revolving credit facility (except in the last out tranche described above), 1.50% with respect to LIBOR borrowings, 2.25% with respect to LIBOR borrowings and 1.25% with respect to base-rate borrowings.
+The applicable margins for borrowings under the asset-based revolving credit facility under the asset-based revolving credit facility under the asset-based revolving credit facility.
 As of February 1, 2008, the average interest rate for borrowings under the revolving credit facility was 6.35%.
 The interest rate for borrowings under the term loan facility was 6.22% (without giving effect to the interest rate swap discussed in Note 1) as of February 1, 2008.